Skip to content

 This document describes the usage of Custom Resource manifest options to expose clusters deployed with the Operator.

-If Percona Server for MongoDB sharding mode is turned on (default behavior), then database cluster runs special mongos Pods - query routers, which acts as an entry point for client applications:
+If Percona Server for MongoDB sharding mode is turned on (the default behavior), then the database cluster runs special mongos Pods - query routers, which act as entry points for client applications:

 image

-By default, a ClusterIP type Service is created (this is controlled by sharding.mongos.expose.exposeType).
+By default, a ClusterIP type Service is created (this is controlled by sharding.mongos.expose.type).
 The Service works in a round-robin fashion between all the mongos Pods.

 The URI looks like this (taking into account the need for a proper password obtained from the Secret, and a proper namespace name instead of the <namespace name> placeholder):